claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 drop-down menu at the top left.
 Devices without firmware will usually appear as “null null null”.

-Navigate then to the “Device Specific” tab on the right.
+Navigate then to the “Advanced” tab on the right.

 <p align="center"><img src="media/flashy_upload_firmware.png" width="500" /></p>